javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 This option forbids any JavaScript access to the cookie.
 We can't see such a cookie or manipulate it using `document.cookie`.

-That's used as a precaution measure, to protect from certain attacks when a hacker injects his own JavaScript code into a page and waits for a user to visit that page.
+That's used as a precautionary measure, to protect from certain attacks when a hacker injects his own JavaScript code into a page and waits for a user to visit that page.
 That shouldn't be possible at all, hackers should not be able to inject their code into our site, but there may be bugs that let them do it.

 Normally, if such a thing happens, and a user visits a web-page with hacker's JavaScript code, then that code executes and gains access to `document.cookie` with user cookies containing authentication information.
 That's bad.